SammyMiller222/magtag_adafruit/README.md

 - Some of these apps can and *WILL BE* changed to something more useful.
 Consider this the *Beta* version.

+- After some constant deleting and tweaking files I ran out of the very little space available on the Magtag.
+Ended up using a free app called [Clean My Drive 2](https://macpaw.com/cleanmydrive).
+This based on a suggestion someone mentioned on [StackExchange](https://apple.stackexchange.com/questions/6707/how-to-stop-os-x-from-writing-spotlight-and-trash-files-to-memory-cards-and-usb).

 ### How to Use Magtag

 I did not understand the instructions on the website and really have to read through some of the code.